Here we are, Rush Limbaugh and the gang at the EIB's Southern Command, executing broadcast excellence on the fastest three hours of media.

 Well, but it's not good for you.

-All that sugar.
+All that sugar?

-It gives you an unfortunate.
+It gives you an uncle.

-I'm trying to point no.
+I'm trying to point.

-You don't even did you hear what I had to say about this today?
+You don't even, did you hear what I had to say about this today?

 What did I say?

-Shh, what did the McCarthyism is publishing names of people who supposedly are guilty when nothing's been proved about them?
+What did the McCarthyism is publishing names of people who supposedly are guilty when nothing's been proved about them?

 Of course it's been proven.